-A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from par-ents to offspring.
-The course consists of lectures and problems concerning applications of the laws of heredity.
+A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from parents to offspring.
+The course consists of lectures and problems concerning applications of the laws of heredity. - 208.
+Introduction To Embryology

-208. INTRODUCTION TO EMBRYOLOGY Three hours A study of the development of vertebrate animals.
+A study of the development of vertebrate animals.
 Two hours of lectures and recitations and three hours of laboratory work per week.
-Laboratory fee. \$3.00.

-210. GENERAL BIOLOGY
+Laboratory fee, \$3.00. - 210.
+GENERAL BIOLOGY

 A brief survey of the more significant phenomena and principles of several divisions of biology, such as plant and animal anatomy, physiology, and classification.
 The interrelations between plants and animals are emphasized.
-Two hours of lectures or recitations and one hour of demonstrations per week.

-304. MICROSCOPIC TECHNIQUE
+Two hours of lectures or recitations and one hour of demonstrations per week. - 304.
+MICROSCOPIC TECHNIQUE

 The technique of slide making.
-Killing, fixing, dehydrating, embedding, sectioning, staining, and mountaing of tissues.
+Killing, fixing, dehydrating, embedding, sectioning, staining, and mounting of tissues.
 Three hours of laboratory work per week.
-Laboratory fee. \$3.00.

-306. BIOLOGICAL PROBLEMS
+Laboratory fee, \$3.00. - 306.
+BIOLOGICAL PROBLEMS